 Swedish title: Engelska: Fortsättningskurs (46-60)

-The information below is about this semester.
-The course is also given autumn semester 2023.
+NB!
+The information below was about spring semester 2023.
+The course is also given this semester.
 Choose semester above for more information!

 Type of studies: part time, 50 %, day

 Eligibility: General and English: Level 2 (31-45) or equivalent.

 in SOL:H104 hörsal

 When you have finished English: continuation course (31-45), you are eligible for ENGH14 (English 46-60 credits).
 In this course you will learn more about English linguistics and literature, but you will also improve your English proficiency, both orally and in writing.
 The same goes for your English vocabulary.